 Nip your reliance on plastic in the bud by using shampoo and conditioner bars.

-Buy a steel or glass straw
+Buy a steel, glass or silicone straw

 It’s a small lifestyle change that makes a tangible difference.
 With more and more people choosing to go strawless, many retailers have started listening to their consumers.
-Woolworths, a multi-national retail company, opted to phase out single-use plastics in their stores around the world.
+Woolworths, a multinational retail company, opted to phase out single-use plastics in their stores around the world.

 Opt for a reusable water bottle